 - There is no "pre-medical" major.
 Applicants are simply asked to pursue their desired interest with respect to a degree and do well in that major.
 With this, however, please note that non-science majors are strongly advised to enroll in additional science coursework beyond the prerequisite requirements.

-- Biochemistry is required by TTUHSC SOM and may be used toward fulfilling the Biological Sciences or General Chemistry requirement.
+- Biochemistry is required by TTUHSC School of Medicine and may be used toward fulfilling the Biological Sciences or General Chemistry requirement.